AMBIENTCORE/Genre-O-Mappr/README.md

-# Genre-O-Node
+# Genre-O-Mappr

 A desktop tool for visualizing music genre distributions across your audio library.
-Inspired by Every Noise at Once, Genre-O-Node scans your music collection and creates an interactive map showing how different genres relate to each other.
+Inspired by Every Noise at Once, Genre-O-Mappr scans your music collection and creates an interactive map showing how different genres relate to each other.

 ## What it does

-Genre-O-Node reads genre tags from your audio files and builds a network visualization where:
+Genre-O-Mappr reads genre tags from your audio files and builds a network visualization where:
 - Genres with many tracks appear larger and in warmer colors (red)
 - Genres with fewer tracks are smaller and cooler (green)
 - Lines connect genres that frequently appear together on the same tracks